vikasgupta1812/epingpy/README.md

 of default timeout

 #### v0.03 - 2009/08/28
-- Previous mentioned improvement for v0.02 did not work properly.
-Changed this to work correctly.
 - The timeout is now configurable in the config file.
 Default timeout is the timeout in seconds to be used.
 Extended will be used when default has been surpassed